Definition of Self Awareness -

 Being present with our body can bring us awareness of many things.
 A gut feeling may alert us to something that's not quite right; the flow of blood in our veins can awaken us to the simple joy of being alive; a shiver down our spine may let us know that we have connected with a truth.
 Noticing this internal activity as it happens is the manifestation of self-awareness.

-This living knowledge of what is happening with us now is self-awareness, to be differentiated from self-knowledge which is based on what we know of ourselves from the past - even if that past is as recent as only a moment ago.
+This living knowledge of what is happening now is self-awareness, to be differentiated from self-knowledge which is based on what we know of ourselves from the past - even if that past is as recent as only a moment ago.

 Awareness helps us keep-up with life as it happens.
-It helps connect us with the present moment and the constant changes and challenges that present moment brings.
+It helps connect us with the present moment and the constant changes and challenges the present moment brings.
 It connects us to the warrior within.